StarboiHooch/TestingRails/README.md

 - Routes map an incoming HTTP request to a specific controller action.

 -  When an action does not explicitly render a view (or otherwise trigger an HTTP response), Rails will automatically render a view that matches the name of the controller and action.

+> Application classes and modules are available everywhere, you do not need and should not load anything under app with require.